rochester-rcl/specify7-docker/README.md

 * **[For Windows hosts only]** Follow these instructions in order to avoid getting Drive-related error messages:
   1. Press on the arrow-shaped button in your Start Menu
-  2. find the docker logo and click on it
+  2. Find the docker logo and click on it
   3. Select `Settings` in the list of options
   4. Press on the `Resources` tab
   5. Press on the `File Sharing` submenu
-  6. Select the drive where your `specify7-docker` is located (It is drive `C` in most cases)
+  6. Select the drive where your `specify7-docker` folder is located (It is drive `C` in most cases)
   7. Press `Apply & Restart` and wait for Docker to fully reboot (as shown by the indicator in the lower-left corner of the window)
   ![Instructions are shown above](./src/docker_settings.png "Follow these instructions in order to avoid getting Drive-related error messages")

 * Build the Docker image and start the container:
-  1. Open the terminal (or Command Prompt) in the `specify7-docker` (use `cd specify7-docker` to open the directory)
+  1. Open the terminal (or Command Prompt) in the `specify7-docker` folder (use `cd specify7-docker` to open the directory)
   2. Run the `docker-compose up -d` command
   3. The building process can take about 15 minutes

-Specify 7 instances should now be available at `http://localhost:8080`.
-The login for the default database is `demouser` and the password also is `demouser`.
+Specify 7 instance should now be available at `http://localhost:8080`.
+The login for the default database is `demouser` and the password is also `demouser`.

-Web Portal instance should now be available at `http://localhost:80`.
+Web Portal instance should be available at `http://localhost:80`.

-Solr admin panel should now be available at `http://localhost:8983`.
-You can restrict access to Solr from outside the container by commenting out the `8983:8983` line in `docker-compose.yml`.

 You can build containers without Specify7.
 In such a case, you can comment out respected sections for `mariadb` and `specify7` in `docker-compose.yml` as well as the `networks` part.

 You can build containers without Web Portal.
 In such case, you can comment out the `webportal` section in `docker-compose.yml`.

 If you want to run Specify7 with a local SQL server, follow [these instructions](https://github.com/specify/specify7-docker/tree/sp7_only)